 Factors Affecting Protein Needs

-How much protein need’s your cat it depends on the cat’s age, health status, and activity level.
+How much protein does your cat It depends on the cat’s age, health status, and activity level.

 - Age: Growing kittens and active seniors need more than a settled adult.